-- 1. Offer the doctorate in an executive format that will enable institutional leaders and managers to complete their degrees without significant career interruption. - 2.
-Provide a trans-disciplinary curriculum and related studies focused on advanced topics in higher education leadership, business, public policy and administration, and urban and regional planning. - 3.
-Focus attention on core management competencies and applied research methodologies that address existing urban and metropolitan community concerns. - 4.
-Require students to conceptualize and develop dissertation strategies at the onset of their doctoral careers, thereby enabling them to complete their doctoral studies in 24 months. - 5.
-Create an intellectual context within ongoing professional development, research and service to assume a normative dimension in the lives of educational leaders in our urban and metropolitan communities.
+1. Offer the doctorate in an executive format that will enable institutional leaders and managers to

+- complete their degrees without significant career interruption. - Provide a trans-disciplinary curriculum and related studies focused on advanced topics in higher education leadership, business, public policy and administration, and urban and regional planning. - Focus attention on core management applied competencies and research methodologies that address existing urban and metropolitan community concerns. - Require students to conceptualize and develop dissertation strategies at the onset of their doctoral careers, thereby enabling them to complete their doctoral studies in 24 months. - Create an intellectual context within ongoing professional development, research and service to assume a normative dimension in the lives of educational leaders in our urban and metropolitan communities.